 Yep!
 I tag each post with the hashtag #AlexaAltText so that users can easily mute them.
 I mostly did this so that anyone who is blind or low vision and uses assistive tech to navigate through social media can mute the test since one of the images always excludes alt text.
 I didn't want the test to be an inconvenience to them.
 But of course, I understand that the test is very repetitive on the feed every day, and don't mind at all if anyone mutes it because they just don't want to see it anymore.
 No hard feelings!

-Like almost all of the images I use for testing content or running my weekly #AltTextTuesday exercise, I get every image for the A/B test from the free stock website Pexels.
+Like almost all of the images I use for testing content, I get every image for the A/B test from the free stock website Pexels.
 They have a great selection of diverse photos and are also very supportive of my efforts to educate social media users on the impact and importance of alt text.
 I will be crediting each photographer alongside their respective photos in my published report once the test has been completed.

 Probably not.
 The Twitter test is already pretty involved since it requires me to download, schedule, and track 730 images.
 But that's not to say I won't change my mind in the future!